 We have presented hard/soft multiprocessor schedulability tests for arbitrary-deadline SSS task systems under both GEDF and GFP scheduling.
-The presented analysis shows that the negative impact brought by suspensions is mainly due to O(n) carry-in work.
+The presented analysis shows that suspensions actually have limited impact on schedulability, which is due to O(n) carry-in work.
 In experiments presented herein, both HRT and SRT schedulability tests based on this new analysis proved to be superior to prior tests.
 Moreover, our fixed-priority schedulability test can be efficiently applied to arbitrary-deadline sporadic task systems.
 In future work, it would be interesting to investigate more precise and practical suspension patterns.
 That is, instead of assuming that each task's suspensions are simply upper-bounded and will not be interfered with by other tasks' suspensions, it would be interesting to allow a task's suspension lengths to be affected by other tasks' suspensions (e.g., due to contention when multiple tasks simultaneously access the same shared resource).